Laura Raffo: 2020 campaign for Intendant of Montevideo

 In early February 2020, it was confirmed that Raffo would be the candidate for Intendant of Montevideo for the Coalición Multicolor in the 2020 municipal elections.
 In the following days, she was approved conventions of the National, Colorado, Independent, Open Cabildo and De La Gente parties, members of the electoral coalition.
 The candidacy was made official on February 11, at the launch, Raffo stated that it is necessary to take care of "the problems of every day of the people".

 On July 23, in the presentation of the government plan dedicated to cleaning up the city, the National Representative for Montevideo of the Ecologist Radical Intransigent Party (PERI), César Vega, officially supported Raffo stating that she would be the "person who is going to do things better for Montevideo", and urged PERI voters to vote for her.

 The closing of the campaign was held on September 24 with an act in Varela Square.
 On election day, Raffo obtained 39.3% of the votes, being the most voted individual candidate, but this percentage was not enough to obtain the government of Montevideo, due to the double simultaneous voting system.

 On December 14, 2020, she was proclaimed president of the Montevideo Departmental Commission of the National Party, in a ceremony that was attended by Vice President Beatriz Argimón.
 On June 9, 2021, she launched the Centro de Estudios Metropolitano, with the purpose of "promoting a serious and professional debate" about what concerns Montevideo people."

 2024 presidential campaign

 On May 8, 2023, Raffo announced her resignation from the position of president of the National Party's Montevideo Departmental Commission.
 She confirmed that she would not run for Intendant of Montevideo in the 2025 municipal elections.
 The announcement came after months of speculation about her leap into national politics by 2024.

-On May 15, 2023, the National Alliance faction made official its support for Raffo's candidacy for the 2024 presidential primaries, promoted by Herrerism.
+On May 15, 2023, the National Alliance faction made official its support for Raffo's candidacy for the 2024 presidential primaries, promoted by Herrerism, including, among others, Carlos Camy and Jorge Larrañaga Vidal (son of the late Jorge Larrañaga).
 In June, Rocha's National Movement also announced its support for her candidacy, and in July Raffo officially launched her faction within the party, Sumar.

 In the National Party primary election on June 30, 2024, Raffo obtained 19.2% of the vote, placing second behind Álvaro Delgado Ceretta who was elected the party's candidate for that year's general election.